logotype/LeapMotionAS3/README.md

 LeapMotionAS3
 =================

-This is the AS3 framework for working with the Leap.
+This is the AS3 framework for working with Leap Motion.

 Leap Motion is a motion-control software and hardware company developing the world's most powerful and sensitive 3D motion-control and motion-sensing technology.

 [leapmotion.com](http://www.leapmotion.com)

+Compatible with Leap Motion software version 0.8.0 (build 5300) released 2013-06-11.

 Demos
 -----------